szaghi/zen-of-fortran-talk/src/slides/part-3.md

 + for FOODIE clients:
     + a simple, standard API for many ODE solvers:
         + fast-developing of new schemes;
-        + roboustness: the same ODE solver is applied to differnt problems... cross-validation;
+        + robustness: the same ODE solver is applied to different problems... cross-validation;
 }
 $endnote